-\textbf{Least-Square Value Iteration.} For any function approximation class $\cF$, at the $t$-th episode, we have $t-1$ transition tuples, $\{(x_h^\tau, a_h^\tau, x_{h+1}^\tau)\}_{\tau\in[t-1]}$, LSVI with function approximation \citep{2019Provably,yang2020function} propose to estimate the Q-function by $\tilde{f}_h^t$ following the least-squares regression problem as below
+\paragraph{Least-Square Value Iteration.} With the overarching framework defined, we now introduce a key technique heavily used by our algorithm.
+For any function approximation class $\cF$, at the $t$-th episode, we have $t-1$ transition tuples, $\{(x_h^\tau, a_h^\tau, x_{h+1}^\tau)\}_{\tau\in[t-1]}$, and LSVI with function approximation \citep{2019Provably,yang2020function,2020Is} estimates the Q-function using $\tilde{f}_h^t$, obtained from the least-squares regression problem below.